 Kathy Griffin and civil-rights lawyer Lisa Bloom came for Donald Trump Friday.

-"I’m not afraid of Trump," she said.
+"I’m not afraid of Trump," the 56-year-old comedian said.
 "He’s a bully.
 I’ve dealt with older white guys trying to keep me down my whole career."

-She spoke to reporters in order to address what she saw as a disproportionate response by the president and his family after she posed with a fake, severed Trump head for photographer Tyler Shields.
+At a press conference, Griffin and Bloom addressed what they both view as a disproportionate response by the president and his family after she posed with a fake, severed Trump head for photographer Tyler Shields.

-Following the release of the photo, the president tweeted, "Kathy Griffin should be ashamed of herself.
+Following the release of the photo, Trump tweeted, "Kathy Griffin should be ashamed of herself.
 My children, especially my 11-year-old son, Barron, are having a hard time with this.
 Sick!"

 His eldest child, Donald Jr., called Griffin's photo "disgusting" in a tweet.
 On Wednesday, in a flurry of tweets, he called her subsequent apology "phony."
 He also mocked CNN for lacking the "moral and ethical standards" of Squatty Potty, the toilet stool company who fired Griffin before they did.